19 October 2021

 Red maple leaves |

 The sugar maples make the reddest of red leaves.
 And they grow in abundance in Vermont and New Hampshire.
-Not to forget the maple syrup being made in the sugar houses.
+Not to mention, maple syrup is made in sugar houses.

 |